Project516/NumberGuessingGame/README.md

 ### How to Play

-The game now features both a graphical user interface (GUI) and a console mode.
+The game features both a graphical user interface (GUI) and a console mode.

 #### GUI Mode (Default)